HorizenLabs/zkverify-docs/docs/tutorials/06-how_to_run_a_node/02-run_using_docker/01-getting_started_docker.md

 Or directly download the [archive](https://github.com/zkVerify/compose-zkverify-simplified/releases) and unzip it.

 :::tip[**Recommendation: use the latest tag**]
 It is recommended that you use the latest tag in order to run the latest and most updated software.
-Check the [releases page](https://github.com/zkVerify/compose-zkverify-simplified/releases) to find the latest tag and if needed update it accordingly via the command or link provided above (e.g `latest_tag` -> `0.0.0`).
+Check the [releases page](https://github.com/zkVerify/compose-zkverify-simplified/releases) to find the latest tag and if needed update it accordingly via the command or link provided above (e.g `latest_tag` -> `x.x.x`).
 :::

 This repository contains several resources to help you in the preparation of the environment for running your node.